billwarker/billwarker.ca/posts/hello-world.md

 ---
-title: "Hello World, or how I built this blog in 4 days with AI"
+title: "Hello World (or alternatively, how I actually 'Vibe Coded' this blog in 4 days with AI)"
 date: "2025-11-21"
 tags: ["intro", "ai"]
 ---

 Welcome to my new blog!
-I've taken a few cracks at making a blog in the past, but some recent inspiration from another blog I saw online made me want to give it another go.
+I've taken a few cracks at making a blog in the past, but some recent inspiration has made me want to give it another go.
 A simple static website, simple features, just a way to share some writing and professional links.
-This northstar vision, coupled with general Python + Cloud knowledge, and a *helluva* lot of code written by ChatGPT, has gotten me this site in a very short time.
+This northstar vision, coupled with my experience in Python programming and Google Cloud Platform (GCP) knowledge, and a... *helluva* lot of code written by ChatGPT, has gotten me this personal site in a very short time.
+This was my first time successfully "vibe coding" on an end-to-end project, so read on for my general thoughts on the entire process.

 ## The Game Plan

-I already knew the high level steps for creating my own website with Python, so before I started running code I made this short list of bullet points (and then never looked at it again until now lol):
+I already knew the high level steps for creating a website with Python and the Flask package, so before I started any coding I made a short list of milestones (and then never looked at it again until now):

 ```
 Outcomes: